pingcap/docs-cn/error-codes.md

 >
 > Some error codes stand for internal errors.
 Normally, TiDB handles the error rather than return it to the user, so some error codes are not listed here.
 >
-> If you encounter an error code that is not listed here, [contact PingCAP](mailto:info@pingcap.com) for support.
+> If you encounter an error code that is not listed here, [get support](/support.md) from PingCAP or the community.

 * Error Number: 8001